“who through Him believe in God, who raised Him from the dead and gave Him glory, so that your faith and hope are in God.”

 The resurrection of Jesus from the dead assures our salvation.

 Where we have the death of Christ, we have the resurrection of Christ.
-Christ dying for our sins is inadequate, if, at the end of it all, it simply plops us into the grave.
+Christ dying for our sins is inadequate, if, at the end of it all, it merely plops us into the grave.
 The death of Christ without the resurrection of Christ is a half gospel.